x-xaie/TermProjectG7/README.md

 **NeuroSense**

 NeuroSense is a user-friendly web application built with Python, Streamlit, and Tensorflow.

-It uses the power of Convolutional Neural Networks (CNNs) to classify a brain MRI into one of four classes: No tumor, Pituitary tumor, Meningioma tumor, or Glioma tumor.
+It uses the power of Convolutional Neural Networks (CNNs) to classify a brain MRI into one of four classes:
+* No tumor
+* Pituitary tumor
+* Meningioma tumor
+* Glioma tumor.

 **Features**
 * Upload an MRI image and the app will classify it into one of the four categories.